-12. In scrape mode, click the check box at the end of the first output.
+Click the check box at the end of the first output.
 For each output you select, a row of values appears under the Value and Name table in the bottom frame, where you can name your output.
-In the Name column, enter a meaningful name for your output, such as Book.
+In the Name column, enter a meaningful name for your output, such as Books.